Are you looking to make the best espresso everyone will enjoy? It’s essential to learn how to pack the ideal puck.

 There should be no loose spots or gaps in and around the grounds.
 If there are any grounds spilled around the portafilter’s edges, just wipe them off.

 Happy brewing!
-To enhance your experience shopping for Commercial Espresso & Coffee Machines today!
+To enhance your experience shopping for Professional Espresso Machines today!

 Does the tamp, tap, and tamp technique work?